buaazp/Godef/README.md

 ### Key Bindings

-The default key of Godef is `super+d`.
+The default key of Godef is `super/ctrl+d`.
 Here's an example key binding:

     { "keys": ["super+d"], "command": "godef" }

-You can alse add these two key-binding to jump between the postions.
+You can also add these two key-binding into your keymap file to jump between the postions.
 Using j/k is because I use vim mode.
 Change them by yourself:

 	{ "keys": ["super+j"], "command": "jump_forward"},
 	{ "keys": ["super+k"], "command": "jump_back"},